Use Azure SQL Managed Instance securely with public endpoints

 SQL Managed Instance data traffic is always encrypted if the client driver supports encryption.
 Data sent between the managed instance and other Azure virtual machines or Azure services never leaves Azure's backbone.
 If there's a connection between the managed instance and an on-premises network, we recommend you use Azure ExpressRoute.
 ExpressRoute helps you avoid moving data over the public internet.
 For managed instance private connectivity, only private peering can be used.

 The following diagram shows the recommended security configurations:

-A managed instance has a dedicated public endpoint address.
+A managed instance has a public endpoint address that is dedicated to a customer.
+This endpoint shares the IP with the management endpoint but uses a different port.
 In the client-side outbound firewall and in the network security group rules, set this public endpoint IP address to limit outbound connectivity.

 To ensure traffic to the managed instance is coming from trusted sources, we recommend connecting from sources with well-known IP addresses.
 Use a network security group to limit access to the managed instance public endpoint on port 3342.

 When clients need to initiate a connection from an on-premises network, make sure the originating address is translated to a well-known set of IP addresses.
 If you can't do so (for example, a mobile workforce being a typical scenario), we recommend you use point-to-site VPN connections and a private endpoint.

 If connections are started from Azure, we recommend that traffic come from a well-known assigned virtual IP address (for example, a virtual machine).
 To make managing virtual IP (VIP) addresses easier, you might want to use public IP address prefixes.

 - Learn how to configure public endpoint for manage instances: Configure public endpoint